CZ-NIC/jetconf/docs/architecture.rst

 Requirements and Restrictions
 =============================

-JetConf is a compliant RESTCONF_ implementation supporting all mandatory features.
+Jetconf is a compliant RESTCONF_ implementation supporting all mandatory features.

 Although it is written in Python, it should be fast enough to support large configuration databases with moderate rate of changes.
 A typical